sibvisions/reactUI.example/src/readme-files/screen-parameter/README.md

 ### 3. Send Screen-Parameter in Screen-Wrapper
-In your screen-wrapper component, use the useScreen hook to gain access to the ```screen.sendScreenParameter``` function then you can call it whenever to send the screen-parameter to the server.
+In your screen-wrapper component, use the useAPI hook to gain access to the ```api.sendScreenParameter``` function then you can call it whenever to send the screen-parameter to the server.

 ### screen.sendScreenRequest Parameters
 Parameter | Type | Description